kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 ### Control Loops {#c-loop}

 The equipment being operated upon is sensitive to when a command request actually executes.
+An actuator, upon receiving a command (say a function code) will immediately perform the corresponding action.
+{::comment}
-An actuator, upon receiving a command (function code) will immediately perform the corresponding action.
-It is the responsibility of network and controller to ensure that the behavior of the sensor and actuator follows the expectations of applications.
+It is the responsibility of network and 'process controller' to ensure that behavior of the sensor and actuator follows the expectations of applications.
+{:/comment}

 For several such applications, the knowledge of a successful operation is equally critical to advance to the next steps; therefore, getting the response back in